| Civil Defense Radiation Detection Survey Meters, Geiger Counters and Dosimeters FAQ with wholesale, retail & calibration sources! |

 family insurance and, like major medical insurance, we can also hope & pray never to have to use it!

-Also, like any real insurance, it'll be near impossible to get it after the fact!
+Also, like any real insurance, it'll be near impossible to get one after something has happened!

 A: Everything in nature would prefer to be in a relaxed, or stable state.
 Unstable